 - Class size is limited to keep it awesome!

 Sean Rinehart is a digital letterer for comics whose work has been featured on recent indy series hits such as Dead End Kids, No Heroine, Gutter Magic: Smoke and Mirrors, and The V-Card.
-Having worked on the kid-friendly series Robots and Princesses for Dynamite and a variety of titles for Source Point Press, including The Love She Offered and the Ringo-award nominated Grief anthology, Sean has had a steady stream of published work.
+Having worked on the kid-friendly series Robots and Princesses for Dynamite and a variety of titles for Source Point Press, including The Love She Offered, the Ringo-award nominated Grief anthology and the upcoming Dead End Kids: The Suburban Job, Sean has had a steady stream of published work.
 Prior to his freelance lettering career, he has worked in software marketing and project management for a variety of major institutions.
 Originally picking up lettering while living in Switzerland, he has also lived in France and Germany, but has settled in Wisconsin with his family.
 He has an MBA from the University of Colorado and is a graduate of the University of Cincinnati.
 An alum of several Comics Experience courses, he is currently completing his graphic novel thesis toward an MFA in illustration from the Academy of Art University.
-You can follow his work on Twitter @seanrinehart and via seanrinehart.com.

-I don’t really want to be a letterer full time.
+Q: I don’t really want to be a letterer full-time.
 Should I take this class?

 Yes!
 Unprofessional lettering is one of the fastest ways to make your project look amateurish.
 And without training, you may not even recognize it, even if you’ve found someone else to letter your projects.

-Plus, even if you don’t want to be a full-time letterer, you still may want to be able to handle all aspects of your own projects yourself, especially since having someone else professionally letter your comic is expensive!
-By doing it yourself, you’ll save literally hundreds of dollars per 22-page issue you create.
+Plus, even if you don’t want to be a full-time letterer, you still may want to be able to handle all aspects of producing your own projects yourself!
+This approach may save you literally hundreds of dollars per 22-page issue you create, not to mention avoiding the time wasted and headaches of learning on the fly.
 It’s a great way to keep your costs low on your comics.

 And here’s another point, and an important one: lettering a comic gives you a whole new level of understanding of the comics form.
-Lettering is the only part of production that really, truly touches every other aspect of production.
-It interacts directly with the text of the script.
-It becomes a part of the art.
+It is the only part of the process that really, truly touches every other aspect of your project.
+It marries your script and your art.
 It uses color choices and theory when choosing effects and special fonts.
-It affects your reader’s eye movement, reading pace, and page flow.
+It guides your reader’s eye movement, reading pace, and page flow.
+It can minimize and even fix problems with your art, or for the less experienced, mistakenly take your reader out of your story.
 Lettering connects most intimately with every other part of the creative process and yet, ironically, it’s the least appreciated and understood.

-If you want to make professional-looking comics, you want to completely understand the art of lettering!
+If you want to make professional-looking comics, then you want to completely understand the art of lettering!

-Besides watching and listening to Erica during class, what do I actually do in the course?
+Q: Besides watching and listening to Sean during class, what do I actually do in the course?

 Every student is given a number of professional pages to letter.
 These are pages illustrated for real Marvel, DC and IDW comics.
 They’ve got professional scripts and line art for you to use and reference.
 And the scans are good and clean; the kind you should be getting if you go pro!
 You’re lettering real comics!